 Which brings us to a dog's-eye view of our nation's birthday.
 Even trained gun dogs have been known to flee when blast-zone-level explosions start in around the Fourth of July.
 And living in the country doesn't mean the booming sounds of fireworks are always at a distance - that mostly depends on how folks who live nearby like to celebrate.

-Every year we get at least one call from a neighbor whose dog disappeared when the explosions started.
-And, at animal shelters, the phones ring off their hooks.
+Every year we get at least one call from a neighbor whose dog disappears when the explosions start.
+And at animal shelters, the phones ring off their hooks.